andyw-lala/Tek7KTesters/README.md

 # Tek7KTesters

-Project to create modern test fixtures/modules for the Tektronix 7000-series scope mainframes.
+Project to create modern test fixtures/plug-ins for the Tektronix 7000-series scope mainframes.
-For more info on the 7000 series, see [Tekwiki](https://w140.com/tekwiki/wiki/Introduction_to_the_7000-Series) for more info on these excellent scopes.
+For more info on the 7000 series, see the excellent [Tekwiki](https://w140.com/tekwiki/wiki/Introduction_to_the_7000-Series).

 7000-series calibration plug-ins are a rare beast, and usually expensive when they can be found.